-Three alternatives exist for satisfying the Master of Agriculture requirements: (1) 32 credit hours, including two credit hours of AGEC 5010 for a formal report, (2) 36 credit hours and a creative component, and (3) 36 credit hours including six hours of AGEC 5010 for a professional internship.
+Two alternatives exist for satisfying the Master of Agriculture requirements: (1) 32 credit hours and two credit hours of AGEC 5000 for a creative component, (2) 36 credit hours including six hours of AGEC 5010 for a professional internship.
 A minimum of 21 credit hours must be earned at the 5000 level or above.
 A comprehensive final examination is required of all Master of Agriculture candidates.